NayeraHasan/2020USPresidentialPolling-BSTAnalysis/README.md

 # 2020USPresidential-Polling-BSTAnalysis
-This project focuses on analyzing polling data for the 2020 U.S. presidential election.
-Utilizing a binary search tree, the software processes polling data from CSV files to determine the support percentage for each Democratic candidate.
+This project delves into the analysis of polling data for the 2020 U.S. presidential election, focusing on the Democratic and Republican primary elections.
+Utilizing principles of Object-Oriented Programming (OOP), this repository offers a Java-based solution to process and manage the polling data using a Binary Search Tree (BST) data structure.

 ## Table of Contents